ukaea/overlap_checker/README.md

-This project contains code to validate and preprocess CAD files (e.g.
-STEP files, as produced by FreeCad) for integration into modelling workflows, for example simulation in OpenMC.
+This project contains a variety of small tools to validate and preprocess CAD files (e.g. STEP files, as produced by FreeCad) for integration into modelling workflows, for example simulation in OpenMC.

 # Building